Quinoa, Pickle & Roast

 This salad is a bright, chaotic and wonderful party.
-It's a bit like the Mardi Gras is going on in your mouth, in the best possible way.
+It's a bit like the Mardi Gras is going on in your mouth, in all the best possible ways.
 The bright pink pomegranate seeds have formed an ostentatious conga line, the pickled cauliflower and beetroot are dancing a zingy salsa on the tip of your tongue, and the sweet, caramel-y muscat grapes are making sultry eyes at you from some dark corner, while quinoa confetti is thrown over the entire glorious display.

 I've never been to the Mardi Gras, a fact that makes me rather sad.
 But life is long and I'm currently not in possession of a pink feather boa or platform heels that would do the event justice, so while I wait (and acquire the necessary wardrobe) I'll keep eating this salad and humming In The Navy softly to myself.

 1 cup of uncooked quinoa